konstructio/kubefirst/docs/kubefirst/local/after-install.md

 ![terminal handoff](../../img/kubefirst/local/handoff-screen.png)

-If you cancel this command and lose these connection, you can reestablish this connectivity using the command `kubefirst local connect`.

 ## Step 2: Make your first automated Terraform change

 Go to your new gitops repository in your personal GitHub.
 Navigate to the `gitops` project and edit the file `terraform/users/admins-github.tf`.
 In this file, you'll see some blocks that represent admin users - the `kubefirst_bot` user, and a commented-out `admin_one` user.